MartinThoma/phlasch/.github/README.md

   Default: *nothing*

-  In case you want to deploy the Redirector app on another host or domain, set this to the origin of that host or domain.
+  In case the Redirector app is deployed on another host or domain, set this to the origin of that host or domain.

   *Note*: If empty, it will use the origin of the Shortener host or domain.